ruuffian/microservice-architecture-4360/blogs/abstract-writeup.md

 <p align="center"><b>Microservice Bad Smells</b></p>

 <p>
 	So far in class, we have covered a lot of the things that a person SHOULD do when building a system of microservices.
-This includes (but is not limited to) services owning their data,  wrapping services in an API to reduce dependency, bounded contexts and more.
-However, something we have no touched upon is the idea of a bad practice.
-To me, a bad practice is something that is a commonc misuse or misunderstanding of some technology.
-An example would be something like the following, written in python:
+These include (but are not limited to) services owning their data,  wrapping services in an API to reduce dependency, bounded contexts and more.
+However, something we have not touched upon is the idea of a bad practice.
+To me, a bad practice is something that is a commonc misuse or misunderstanding of a particular technology.
+Below is an example of a bad practice, written in python:
 </p>

 ```python